Source Control Configuration

 Steps to Use SCM Features

-The steps required to enable automated pull requests (supported in GitHub) and automated commit feedback (supported in GitHub and GitLab) are as follows:
+The steps required to enable automated pull requests (supported in GitHub, Bitbucket Server, and Bitbucket Cloud) and automated commit feedback (supported in GitHub, GitLab, Bitbucket Server, and Bitbucket Cloud) are as follows:

 Create an access token for your source control management (SCM) system

 The automated pull request feature is not yet supported for GitLab

 Inform IQ Server about your Source Control Configuration

 Access tokens, username, enabling automated pull requests and the default branch can be overridden at the child organization and application levels.